 Since 2012, the year of the founding of Chippy Green Gym, we have worked at quite a number of places which do not have a dedicated website page.
 Here is a selection.

 We have weeded and tidied some of the streets of Chipping Norton, beyond the central area which council employees tend.

-On the edge of the town, at William Fowler Wood, our hedgelaying, depicted at the head of this page, will create a thick, bushy hedge to provide a haven for birds, delicate flora and other wildlife.
+On the edge of the town, at William Fowler Wood, our hedgelaying has created a dense hedge to provide a haven for birds, delicate flora and other wildlife.
 We have planted trees there and coppiced others for hedgelaying stakes and binders, and to make hurdles.

 Around the Cornish Road estate, we have planted trees on grassed areas.

 Chippy Green Gym is also helping to create acres of new wildflower meadows on the Southill Community Energy Solar Farm, Charlbury, by removing invasive weeds.

 At Over Norton Village Hall we removed scrub, weeds and rubbish from land behind the building as part of the preparation for the creation of a new play area.

 Over in Gloucestershire, we tidied up the former site of Chipping Campden Manor, a Jacobean seat destroyed in the Civil War.
 We cleared nettles and other weeds from unmowable areas, and removed willow and aquatic plants to uncover remains of the rare water parterre for restoration by the Landmark Trust.